seelabs/scratch_docs/xls-xchainbridge.md

 ### 1.1.
 Terminology

 -   **Bridge**: A method of moving assets from one blockchain to another.
 -   **Locking chain**: The chain on which the assets originate.
-An asset is locked on this chain before it can represented on the issuing chain, and will remain locked while the issuing chain uses the asset.
+An asset is locked on this chain before it can be represented on the issuing chain, and will remain locked while the issuing chain uses the asset.
 -   **Issuing chain**: The chain on which the assets from the locking chain are wrapped.
 The issuing chain issues assets that represent assets that are locked on the locking chain.
 -   **Cross-chain transfer**: A protocol that moves assets from the locking chain to the issuing chain, or returns those assets from the issuing chain back to the locking chain.
+This generally means that the locking chain locks and unlocks a token, while the issuing chain mints and burns a wrapped version of that token.
+Usually (but not always), the mainchain will be locking and unlocking a token, and the sidechain will be minting and burning the wrapped version.
 -   **Source chain**: The chain that a cross-chain transfer begins from.
 The transfer is from the source chain and to the destination chain.
 -   **Destination chain**: The chain that a cross-chain transfer ends at.
 The transfer is from the source chain and to the destination chain.
 -   **Door account**: The account on the locking chain that is used to put assets into trust, or the account on the issuing chain used to issue wrapped assets.
 The name comes from the idea that a door is used to move from one room to another and a door account is used to move assets from one chain to another.